MarcoHassan/Empirical-Real-Estate/README.md

 This assignment reports basics statistics for a series of USA properties.

-Moreover in the code I get coordinates for Swiss properties through the ggmap package using google databases and given that I plot the properties in Switzerland accordingly to the property size.
+Moreover in the code I get coordinates for Swiss properties through the ggmap package using google databases and given that I plot the properties in Switzerland accordingly to the property value through the leaflet package that allows to customize maps interactively zooming into the map.

 ![image](https://user-images.githubusercontent.com/42472072/52440568-27070080-2b27-11e9-9106-87989ba24c7f.png)